Koszul self duality of manifolds: Introduction

 \end{thm}

 Among many people who contributed to this paper through patient conversation, I am especially grateful to Araminta Amabel, Mark Behrens, and Alexander Kupers for their comments on previous versions of this paper.
+I also thank the anonymous referee for their careful review of this paper.
+The author acknowledges the support of NSF grant DMS-1547292.

 Our goal is to remain as concrete as possible without making arguments or constructions prohibitively complicated.
 Those who have preferences for $\infty$-categorical approaches will have no trouble translating our approach to Verdier duality to that of Lurie \cite[5.5.5]{lurieHA}.